 Indicates that the annotated method may be called from client-side JavaScript.
+The exclude property is optional and allows objects to be excluded from the result's object graph (see the Remoting chapter for more details).

-8.8.
+14.9.
 Annotations for Seam interceptors